ruizehung/JID-2352-The-Emoroid-Digest-App/README.md

 * Fix podcast detail page back button navigation failure

 ### Known Issues
-* The screen greys out the first launch in release mode
+* The screen greys out on when launching the first time in release mode

 ---